consfyi/data/README.md

 /// automatically be generated. interface MaterializedEvent extends Event {
   /// The ID of the series this corresponds to.
+  ///
+  /// This ID may not necessarily remain stable and consumers should not store
+  /// it permanently, and should only use it to cross-reference a Series record.
   seriesId: string;

   /// The IANA timezone ID.